BC Neptūnas: 2019–20 season

 In the Basketball Champions League, Neptūnas defeated Happy Casa Brindisi 81–71 in the home opener.
 In the second game, Neptūnas faced JDA Dijon, also at home - despite the best efforts from Neptūnas, JDA Dijon took a huge lead at halftime, and won the game 89–75.
 Tied at 1-1, Neptūnas won the first away game of the tournament, beating PAOK 94–72 in Thessaloniki.
 Neptūnas then defeated Casademont Zaragoza 91–73 at home.
 Neptūnas lost to Telekom Baskets Bonn, 85–97, in an away game.
 Neptūnas finished the first round with a home win over Beşiktaş J.K.
 86–80, and an away loss to Falco KC, 73–97, tied for 3rd place with a 4–3 record.
-The second round, however, ended up with failure - Neptūnas suffered away losses to both Brindisi and JDA Dijon, 82:96 and 71:92, a very painful home loss to PAOK 80:86, and lost to Casademonet Zaragoza, 70:86, losing 5 consecutive games for the first time in the competition.
-While Neptūnas defeated Telekom Baskets 93:68 at home, an away loss to Beşiktaş, 69:76, ended any hope for Neptūnas to reach the playoffs, for the first time since joining the competition.
-Neptūnas finished the competition with a win at home over Falco KC, 87:83, finishing 6th with a 6–8 record.
+The second round, however, ended up with failure - Neptūnas suffered away losses to both Brindisi and JDA Dijon, 82–96 and 71–92, a very painful home loss to PAOK 80–86, and lost to Casademonet Zaragoza, 70–86, losing 5 consecutive games for the first time in the competition.
+While Neptūnas defeated Telekom Baskets 93–68 at home, an away loss to Beşiktaş, 69–76, ended any hope for Neptūnas to reach the playoffs, for the first time since joining the competition.
+Neptūnas finished the competition with a win at home over Falco KC, 87–83, finishing 6th with a 6–8 record.

-The pandemic difficulties (2020–present)
+The pandemic difficulties (2020–2022)

 2020–21 season

 Neptūnas faced off with the financial difficulties when the rest of the 2019–20 season was cancelled due to the COVID-19 pandemic, therefore the club formed its next season roster mostly from young Lithuanian players and had no foreign players.
 Starting the 2020–21 season, Neptūnas participated in the 2020–21 Basketball Champions League season Qualification Group D, where it defeated the London Lions 77–73 in the semi-finals, however the team failed to qualify to the regular season after losing the qualification final to the BC Tsmoki-Minsk 69–59, and played only in the Lithuanian League.
 In the LKL, Neptūnas became the surprise team of the year.
-Under coach Tomas Gaidamavičius, the young team with some veteran leadership, led by guys like Martynas Mažeika, Žygimantas Janavičius and Martynas Jogėla, were in playoff contention all season long.
+Under coach Tomas Gaidamavičius, the young team with some veteran leadership, led by players like Martynas Mažeika, Žygimantas Janavičius and Matas Jogėla, were in playoff contention all season long.
 Benas Griciūnas, Evaldas Šaulys, Džiugas Slavinskas, among others, also had good seasons.
 Deividas Gailius returned near the end of the season to Neptūnas, immediately becoming the team leader and leading Neptūnas to the 6th seed in the regular season.
 In the playoffs, Neptūnas also nearly upset the heavily favored Lietkabelis Panevėžys in the playoffs, and while getting swept in the playoffs, gave Neptūnas fans hope for the future.
 In the King Mindaugas Cup, Neptūnas also reached the semifinals.